- Ph.D., Materials Science, University of Rochester, 2007

 - ASTM D20 Plastics Committee Member

 Dr. MacLean is the Practice Director and a Principal of Exponent's Polymer Science and Materials Chemistry Practice.
 His research is focused on the chemical and physical behavior of polymeric materials in end-use applications.

 Dr. MacLean's specialties include part design and analysis, failure analysis, material specification, formulation-structure-property relationships, testing, as well as patent and trade secret analysis.
 He has studied various polymer failure mechanisms including stress overload, creep rupture, fatigue, environmental stress cracking, delamination and weathering.
-Throughout his career he has evaluated the suitability of materials for the automotive, sporting goods, medical device, pharmaceutical device, consumer products, oil and gas, electrical, pipe, and construction industries.
+Throughout his career he has evaluated the suitability of materials for the automotive, sporting goods, medical and drug delivery device, consumer products, oil and gas, electrical, pipe, and construction industries.
 Dr. MacLean assists clients in assessing risk in all stages of product life including product development, reliability testing and long-term field performance.

 Dr. MacLean is well versed in product recall investigations led by the Consumer Product Safety Commission (CPSC), the National Highway Traffic Safety Administration (NHTSA) and the National Transportation Safety Board (NTSB).
 He is familiar with the processes of each federal agency regarding the investigation, analysis, and remedies of underperforming products and components.
 Dr. MacLean is also familiar with testing and material standards published by ASTM International, International Standards Organization (ISO), Underwriters Laboratories (UL), International Electrotechnical Commission (IEC) and the Society of Automotive Engineers (SAE).